 We reached the watch tower, about halfway through, a bit off the path but worth every step for a view straight out along the coast.
 From there you can see other watch towers which mark each outcrop of land in both directions, some have held up against time while others have withered and crumbled away.
 We snapped some shots and tried to get back to the path.
 We got a bit lost at this point, ending up in the middle of lots of greenery (read: brownery) though once we figured out which direction we needed to go we turned out to be about 20 steps from the perfectly formed dirt path.

 Shortly we crossed paths with two Spaniards headed in the other direction who reassured us we were near our final destination.
-We climbed down off the ridge into playa de Cantarriján.
+We climbed down off the ridge onto playa de Cantarriján.

 I didn’t time the walk but I would guesstimate it took us just over an hour.
 It wasn’t by any means strenuous but I felt I’d done just enough exercise to earn myself a Tinto de Verano at the chirringuito (beach bar).
-Restaurante La Barraca, the recommended stop on the beach, was a bit pricier than we expected or than what we are used to here along the coast.
+Restaurante La Barraca, the recommended stop on the beach, was a bit pricier than we expected or than what we are used to from nearby Nerja restaurants.
 So we ordered a single portion dish to share, the waitress didn’t seem impressed with the choice and reinforced, more than once, that the cajun rice was for one person only.

 After our refueling stop we dipped our dirty legs in the water, the overcast day discouraging us from getting fully submerged and we hopped on the €2.00 bus back to the top of the hill where we walked a quick 15 minutes along the main road back to the car.